-A bipartite medial cuneiform is an anatomical variant where there are two ossification centres involving the medial cuneiform.
-In many cases the overall shape of the medial cuneiform is conserved, although the size of the two combined bones is larger than that of a normal medial cuneiform.
+A bipartite medial cuneiform is an anatomical variant where there are two ossification centers involving the medial cuneiform.
+In many cases, the overall shape of the medial cuneiform is conserved, although the size of the two combined bones is larger than that of a normal medial cuneiform.

 Some patients may have additional associations which include:

 - accessory navicular bone

 - lunotriquetral coalition

 Most patients are asymptomatic although occasionally some patients can present with pain.

 A lateral foot radiograph (30° angled) may give an "E" sign with the two bones most often dorsal and plantar viewed end on.